-Boozy nights aside, the New Year is an excellent time to think about goals and plans for your business in 2017.
-To help you get in the swing of goal-setting for your agency, we've come up with 10 resolutions you could make as a creative leader in 2017.
-Check them out below:
+But the new year is an optimal time to think about goals and plans for your business in 2018.
+We've come up with 10 resolutions you could make as a creative leader in 2018.

 1. I Resolve to … Raise Rates